-A selection of pages from Elliot Sharp’s score Foliage, with an introduction from the composer.
+A selection of pages from Elliott Sharp’s score Foliage, with an introduction from the composer.

 “Using graphics software, Elliott creates the visual equivalent of what he does with audio editing software in a live performance.
 Altering what he sees the same way he alters what he hears, by modulating, distorting, filtering, stretching, multiplying, layering, inverting, blurring, and ultimately exploding the traditionally written sheet music.”

 Excerpted from Christian Marclay’s forward to Foliage, London, August 2012

 In its primary function, Foliage is a graphic score open to interpretation and realization by any instrumentalist or ensemble of any size; for an extended duration or a succinct hit; as a concert performance or sonic installation.
 Much of my composed work uses traditional notation, often the most efficient way to convey instructions to such ensembles as a symphony orchestra.
 Improvisation also has been extremely important for me, the best way to create social music.
 But there is another path between composed and improvised, that is often best represented with graphics.
 Foliage is a culmination of my work in this approach, the closest I’ve come to presenting the “look” of what I’m hearing when I compose in my Inner Ear.